 The argument against listening to music while studying shows compelling but wavering perspectives.
 Studies have clearly shown that the effects of this very much depend on the individual person.
 The average student is more likely to do just fine when it comes to studying and having their favorite music playing in the background.
 It creates a safer environment for them to feel more relaxed.
-You are sure to find your own ways of studying effectively for your own benefit, and you can listen to whatever you desire.
-While there may be some disadvantages to it, go ahead and study while listening to that rap song or even Mozart if you’re feeling fancy!
+We are sure to find our own ways of studying effectively for our own benefit, and we can listen to whatever we desire.
+While there may be some disadvantages to it, we can go ahead and study while listening to that rap song or even Mozart if we’re feeling fancy!

 Amano, S. (2015).
 Silence is Golden: The Bad Effect of Music While Studying.
 Google Docs.
 Retrieved November 18, 2021, from https://docs.google.com/document/preview?hgd=1&id=1enacyMCl1cLTBiHJ86bL1_WWl9qyz_uwEJkJA1NOzTQ.